Maximum Age For A Mortgage

 Which lenders have age limits?

-All lenders have them set against their mortgage criteria, apart from a handful who choose not to set any maximum limit at all (but do still come with strict terms, so always check the small print).
+All lenders have them set against their mortgage criteria, apart from a handful who choose not to put any maximum limit (but do still come with strict terms, so always check the small print).
 The most flexible tend to be the niche, smaller lenders rather than the high street names, but that’s not to say they don’t have some loans that might be favourable.

-For example, Barclays will be amenable on joint mortgage age limits if one applicant is younger than the stipulated limit of 70 or when retired.
+For example, Barclays will be amenable to joint mortgage age limits if one applicant is younger than the stipulated limit of 70 or when retired.

 What other factors could impact your ability to get a mortgage when you’re older?